 It is extremely rare that school will be closed prior to the scheduled end of the school day.
 However, if weather conditions warrant closing school early, then school could be closed as early as 1:00 p.m.
 This option will be used only if extreme weather conditions jeopardize the ability of NACS to safely transport students to their homes/bus stops at the end of the day.
 If school is closed early on the same day that began with a delay schedule, then the state does not count the day towards complying with the 180-day minimum requirement.

-Question: How are decisions about delay schedules and school closings determined?
+Q. How are decisions about delay schedules and school closings determined?

-The ultimate decision of whether school will be closed or delayed is based on whether our buses can safely transport students on NACS roads.
+A. The ultimate decision of whether school will be closed or delayed is based on whether our buses can safely transport students on NACS roads.
 The buses purchased by our school corporation maximize the various safety features to insure the safest possible transporting of our students.
 Likewise, our bus drivers participate in ongoing training opportunities to increase the likelihood of safe driving in various road conditions.
 Our buses and bus drivers must demonstrate proficiency at meeting Indiana State Police expectations on an annual basis.
 Despite the safety features of our buses and the training that our drivers receive, there are some road conditions that are not conducive for safe transporting of students.
 Typically, ice, drifting snow, and reduced visibility are the primary reasons for delays and closings.

-Question: Why do all of the school closings have to be made up?
+Q. Why do all of the school closings have to be made up?

-Question: Can we extend each day a few minutes in order to make-up school closings?
+Q. Can we extend each day a few minutes in order to make-up school closings?

-Questions: Will Saturdays be used for making up school closings?
+Q. Will Saturdays be used for making up school closings?

 Q. Will graduation be rescheduled?